 - You’ll begin this step by making the Max Hydration clay recipe.
 You’ll need:

 - 1 Tbs.
 Extra-Virgin Olive Oil

 - 2-3 Cups of Warm Water

 - The last two steps are for conditioning, sealing and styling.
-Apply a protective blend of oils like Butta Butta Cream.
+Apply a protective blend of oils like Butta Butta Cream after using the Max Hydration Method.
 If you don’t have Butta Butta, use extra-virgin coconut oil instead.
-Kinky Curly Knot Today is an excellent conditioner for max hydration method.
+Kinky Curly Knot Today is an excellent conditioner for MHM.

 - Apply a natural gel.
-Kinky Curly Curling Custardand Camille Rose are excellent choices for a gel for Max Hydration Method because they don’t contain harmful chemicals.
+Kinky Curly Curling Custardand Camille Rose are excellent choices for a hydration gel because they don’t contain harmful chemicals.
 Or you can make your own flaxseed gel for excellent moisture and hold.

 - Voila!
 You’re Done.
 Enjoy your hydration!